 It is notable that the X-A5 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 40D does not offer wifi capability.
+In contrast, the 40D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 40D (unlike the X-A5) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The X-A5 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the 40D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 40D was succeeded by the Canon 50D.
+Both the 40D and the X-A5 have been discontinued, but can regularly be found used on eBay.
+The 40D was replaced by the Canon 50D, while the X-A5 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon 40D and the Fujifilm X-A5?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.